GeopJr/SveltePress/pages/guide/03 - extending/01 - posts.md

 ## Tags

-Let's say we want to add tags on a post, first of all we need to add it to the markdown metadata:
+Let's say we want to add tags on a post, we firstly need to add it to the markdown metadata:

 ```md
 ---